 Yews, thujas, cypresses, junipers… conifers compete in beauty and charm to structure your garden or bring a holiday feel to your balcony.
-Just lie in the sun near your favourite resinous tree to breathe in the refreshing scent of resin and feel as relaxed as by the seaside!
+Just lie in the sun near your favourite resinous plant to breathe in the refreshing scent of resin and feel as relaxed as by the seaside!
 Conifers also have other assets: they offer an impressive palette of shapes and colours.
-Blue, green, yellow, ball-shaped, parasol or pyramidal, pruned to a point or into cloud shapes… they give free rein to your creativity.
+Blue, green, yellow, ball-shaped, parasol or pyramidal, pruned to a point or into clouds… they give free rein to your creativity.

 Ball-shaped, pyramidal, cloud-pruned, green or blue, conifers have many appealing features.